 Valencia is the third-largest city in Spain.
-It is considered more a slow traveller city than just a quick holiday destination.
-It is the perfect combination of art, culture, funny nightlife, amazing beach and insane unique festivals all year round.
+This is considered more a slow traveller city than just a quick holiday destination.
+The perfect combination of art, culture, fun nightlife, amazing beach and insane unique festivals all year round.
 We learned in our visit to Valencia that is the ideal, especially for food lovers.
-Valencia is the perfect Spanish escape for every season, and now is the time you discover why visiting Valencia, and what to visit in Valencia.
+Valencia is the perfect Spanish escape for every season, and now is time for you to understand why visiting Valencia is so needed.
+This and more on our guide of what to visit in Valencia.

 Is Valencia worth visiting?